Post

 Every factory has the same shape.
 Read settings.<provider>, route to a constructor, fail loudly on unknown values.
 No clever inheritance, no registry, no plugin system.
 The cost of being explicit (one if/elif/else per Protocol) is much lower than the cost of being clever (a PROVIDERS = {...} dict that imports lazily, fails late, and hides which providers actually exist).

 Return type is the Protocol, not the concrete class. get_storage(settings) -> Storage, not -> LocalStorage.
-Callers see a Storage; mypy --strict won’t let them dot into anything that isn’t on the Protocol.
+Callers see a Storage, and mypy --strict won’t let them dot into anything that isn’t on the Protocol.
 This is the wall that prevents leaks: a route handler that accidentally writes storage.upload_to_r2(...) (which would only exist on R2Storage) fails at type-check time.

 Verification: Prove the Swap Works